JudeQuintana/cloud-infra-lab/README.md

 ## Prerequisites
 AWS:
-- `aws` cli installed and configured.
+- `aws` cli installed and configured with an AWS account.

 Zone and Domain:
 - AWS Route53 zone resource should already exist (either manually or in Terraform).